dae416/DeepBubbleVelocimetry/README.md

 ## Generating the synthetic bubble images
 - Code is attached in the "SyntheticBubbleImage" folder.
 - The density, velocity, magnitude of deformation (or the light noise) can be controlled using code.
-- Output of the code is as follows: Two consecutive bubble images and one flow file (visualized by color contour).
+- Output of the code is as follows: Two consecutive bubble images and one flow file (visualized by color contour below).

 ![Synthetic Bubble Image Example](SyntheticBubbleImage/BubbleGen_example.gif)